ansible/ansible/docs/docsite/rst/community/development_process.rst

 Changelogs
 ----------

 Changelogs help users and developers keep up with changes to Ansible.
 Ansible builds a changelog for each release from fragments.
-You **must** add a changelog fragment to any PR that changes functionality or fixes a bug in ansible-base.
+You **must** add a changelog fragment to any PR that changes functionality or fixes a bug in ansible-core.
 You do not have to add a changelog fragment for PRs that add new modules and plugins, because our tooling does that for you automatically.

 We build short summary changelogs for minor releases as well as for major releases.
 If you backport a bugfix, include a changelog fragment with the backport PR.